MerosCrypto/Meros/README.md

 - Nimble

 ```
+git submodule update --init
 nimble install https://github.com/EmberCrypto/BN
 nimble install nimcrypto secp256k1 nimx
 nim c src/main.nim
 ```

 If you're on Windows:
-- Go to https://github.com/Legrandin/mpir-windows-builds and download the GMP dynamic libraries.
+- Go to https://github.com/Legrandin/mpir-windows-builds and download the GMP dynamic libraries (which you'll have to rename).
 - Go to https://www.libsdl.org/download-2.0.php and download the SDL2 dynamic libraries.

 If you're on a Debian based system: